zack-bitcoin/verkle/README.md

 I loaded 5000 elements into the database.
 I made a proof of all 5000 of them, and then verified that proof.

-Loading took 7.1 seconds.
+Loading took 3.5 seconds, used 4.1 M

-Making the proof with 1 cpu took 5.8 seconds.
+Making the proof with 1 cpu took 6.0 seconds.

-Verifying took 3.0 seconds.
+Verifying took 3.1 seconds.

 to run the benchmark test `test_trie:test().` time is measured in millionths of a second.
 6 decimals.